bigmountainben/go-mysql-dummy-populator/DESIGN.md

 1. **Detection**: Identifying strongly connected components in the dependency graph
 2. **Ordering**: Placing tables in an order that minimizes the impact of circular dependencies
-3. **Special Handling**: For specific cases like `SyncSource` and `SyncSource_LogAlert`:
-   - Ensuring the parent table is populated first
+3. **Generic Approach**: For all tables with circular dependencies:
-   - Querying existing IDs from the database to use in the dependent table
+   - Querying existing IDs from the database to use in the dependent tables
    - Using placeholder values when necessary and updating them later
+   - Setting nullable foreign keys to NULL when possible

 4. **Multi-Pass Approach**:
    - First pass: Tables without circular dependencies